 Use a one-shot item.
-You could help another player by using a one-shot item against his foe.
-Of course, you can "accidentally" hit your friend with the item, and it will count against him.
+You could help another player by throwing a powder at his foe.
+Of course, you can "accidentally" hit your friend with the powder, and it will count against him.

 Play a card to modify a monster.
 These cards (usually) make a monster stronger . . . and give it more treasure.
 You can play these either during your own combats or during someone else's combat.